Close

 To Start With: Setting Accounts for Parents and Kids

-When it comes to using parental controls on a Samsung device, you’ll need separate accounts for you and your child first.
+To activate parental control features on a Samsung phone or device, you’ll need separate accounts for you and your child first.
 This will give you complete control over what your child can explore and access.

 If you already have a Google account, great—you’re halfway there!

 To get started, make sure you have a standard Google account as a parent.
 Then, create a supervised Google account for your child using the Family Link app—just download the app from the Play Store, follow the prompts to set up a new child account, and link it to your own.
-This is essential for managing screen time, app access, and content filters.
+This is essential for managing daily screen time limits, app access, and content filters.

 parental control on samsung phone

-You don’t need a Samsung account to set up parental controls, but having one can be helpful for using features like Samsung Kids or Secure Folder.
+You don’t need a Samsung Family Account to set up parental control mode, but having one can be helpful for using features like Samsung Kids or Secure Folder.

-Whether it’s a Samsung Galaxy or Samsung tablet parental controls, the setup process is simple and user-friendly.
+Whether it’s a Samsung Galaxy or a tablet, the kids’ mode setup process is simple and user-friendly.
 And with your accounts ready to go, you’re now equipped to explore Samsung’s built-in controls.

 Method 1: Built-in Parental Controls in Samsung Devices